 - Advocacy Action Teams keep abreast of specific issues and advocate for positions based on League consensus.

 - Administrative and Standing Committees manage and sustain our League.

 Education Action Teams

 This longstanding educational committee is at the heart of the League.
 It’s tremendous scope of activity includes candidate forums, registering voters, publishing an online voter guide, and educating the citizenry about proposed amendments and the voting process.
 The committee speaks to the core of the League Mission to engage people in democracy and to do so in a nonpartisan way.

 Discussion topics are chosen from the Foreign Policy Association’s Great Decisions series.
 League members from the League of Women Voters of the St. Petersburg Area and the North Pinellas League rotate presenting the topic and facilitating the discussion.
 The committee meets monthly from September to May.

 This working group focuses on bringing films to screen and organizing panel discussions to promote public awareness of topics such as poverty and the death penalty.

-Advocacy Action Groups
+Advocacy Action Teams